slim-template/slim/README.md

 Slim uses [Temple](https://github.com/judofyr/temple) for parsing/compilation and is also integrated into [Tilt](https://github.com/rtomayko/tilt), so it can be used together with [Sinatra](https://github.com/sinatra/sinatra) or plain [Rack](https://github.com/rack/rack).

 The architecture of Temple is very flexible and allows the extension of the parsing and compilation process without monkey-patching.
 This is used by the logic less plugin and the translator plugin which provides I18n.
+In logic-less mode you can use Slim if you like the Slim syntax to build your HTML but don't want to write Ruby in your templates.

 ### Why use Slim?

-Within the Rails community, _Erb_ and _Haml_ are without doubt the two most popular templating engines.
-However, _Erb_'s syntax is cumbersome and _Haml_'s syntax can be quite cryptic to the uninitiated.

-There is also some development in logic-less engines (e.g. [Mustache](https://github.com/defunkt/mustache) which requires you to write standard HTML).
-You can also use Slim in logic-less mode if you like the Slim syntax to build your HTML but don't want to write Ruby in your templates.

-Slim was born to bring a minimalist syntax approach with speed.
-If people chose not to use Slim, it would not be because of speed.
+* Slim allows you to write very minimal templates which are easy to maintain and pretty much guarantees that you write well-formed HTML and XML
+* We also think that the Slim syntax is also aesthetic and makes it much more fun to write templates.
+Since you can use Slim as a drop-in replacement in all the major framework you can start easily.
+* The Slim architecture is very flexible and allows you to write syntax extensions and plugins.

+___Yes, Slim is speedy!___ Slim was developed right from the start with performance in mind.
-___Yes, Slim is speedy!___ Benchmarks are done for every commit at <http://travis-ci.org/slim-template/slim>.
+Benchmarks are done for every commit at <http://travis-ci.org/slim-template/slim>.
 Don't trust the numbers?
 That's as it should be.
 Please try the benchmark rake task yourself!

+However in our opionion you should use Slim because of its features and syntax.
+We just ensure that Slim doesn't have a negative impact on the performance of your application.

 ### How to start?